hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/expert-systems/index.md

     - until it finds a rule
     - then, uses the 'THEN' part
     - to cause addition of new information
+- rejects any rule that is not true
 - this is iterated repeatedly
     - until a goal is reached
 - this is 'data-driven'